vmware-archive/dispatch/README.md

 where `<port>` can be found in your dispatch config file available at
 $HOME/.dispatch/config.json.

+### Login to Dispatch:
-Login (you will be directed to github for authorization):
+Note:- You will be directed to github for authorization
 ```
 $ ./dispatch-darwin login
 You have successfully logged in, cookie saved to /Users/bjung/.dispatch/config.json